That lemur on Craigslist? Don’t be fooled – it makes a terrible pet

 Lemurs can become aggressive

 Lemurs are dominance-oriented creatures.
 Their ingrained social structure requires an alpha, generally a female.
-While pet lemurs may seem calm and content as infants, when they reach sexual maturity, they begin to crave structure and assert dominance.
+While pet lemurs may seem calm and content as infants, when they reach sexual maturity (usually between two and four years of age), they begin to crave structure and assert dominance.
 With no other lemurs around, they may attempt to establish dominance over their owners in a similar manner as lemurs naturally do with other lemurs: by lunging, chasing, grabbing, and biting.

 “Fairly frequently, we’ll get calls from lemur owners asking how to handle their pet now that it’s begun to bite or scratch them, or wondering where they can send a lemur they don’t want anymore,” says Megan McGrath, education programs manager at the DLC.
 “I remember one call, they said ‘I’m trapped in my bathroom and he’s outside the door.
 How do I escape?’”
 Since there aren’t many facilities prepared to foster abandoned lemurs, public officials may be forced to euthanize them.